Glasgow - City of Sculpture

 (1892-1938)

-Amongst his pupils there were the sculptors Donald Ord (1902-66) and Mabel Karl (1901-90), to whom he taught the cire-perdu (lost wax) process.
+Amongst his pupils in San Diego were the sculptors Donald Ord (1902-66) and Mabel Karl (1901-90), to whom he taught the cire-perdu (lost wax) process.

 His public work is represented by the heraldic Unicorn which surmounts the Mercat Cross at Glasgow Cross, which he carved from a model by Margaret Findlay (1930).

 He often used his family as models for his architectural work.
-His wife, Isa, and sons Alistair and (baby) Hamish, together with a young female relative, became the Young Motherhood group over the entrance to the Russell Institute, Paisley (1927-9).
+His wife, Isa, and sons Alistair and (baby) Hamish, together with a young female relative, for instance, became the Young Motherhood group over the entrance to the Russell Institute, Paisley (1927-9).

-He exhibited at RGIFA , 1914-38, showing genre pieces and portrait busts, including Jack Coia (1933) and J.M.
+Comensurate with his career as an architectural sculptor, he exhibited at RGIFA , 1914-38, showing genre pieces and portrait busts, including Jack Coia (1933) and J.M.
 Groundwater (1931), and was a member of the Glasgow Art Club, executing their War Memorial in 1922.

 Elected ARSA , 1936, his work is represented in private and public collections, including GMAG .